lgmontenegro/crypto_bot/README.md

 }
 ```

+You can find an functional example inside the repository folder and edit it.

 Another way is setting these entries via command line with flags.
 Running `crypto_bot -h` at your command line you will see this:

 ```